ethomas33/PyBer_Analysis/README.md

 The purpose of this analysis was to analysis ride share data.
 Combining data about cities and fare costs with driver counts.

 ## Results:
 This chart illustrates the different revenue sectors for the company.
 As expected we see a higher total revenue from urban areas and lowest from rural areas.
+The following chart is filtered down to a subset of time within the dataset to give a good picture of the differences.

 ![FareSummaryChart](https://github.com/ethomas33/PyBer_Analysis/blob/8ac98fbba2e6ab3300b169d9ce80ce34219409cb/Analysis/PyBer_fare_summary.png)

+We can dive a little deeper into this dataset.
+The below chart

 ![GeneralSummaryChart](https://github.com/ethomas33/PyBer_Analysis/blob/c37387ceecaf7b4592ae994e61384c191d22814e/Analysis/SummaryChart.png)